Identify The True Statements About The Correlation Coefficient R

 One of the most fundamental properties of r is that its value always falls between -1 and +1, inclusive.

 • r = +1: Indicates a perfect positive correlation.
-This means that as one variable increases, the other increases proportionally, and all data points lie perfectly on a straight line with a positive slope.
+What this tells us is as one variable increases, the other increases proportionally, and all data points lie perfectly on a straight line with a positive slope.

 • r = -1: Indicates a perfect negative correlation.
 As one variable increases, the other decreases proportionally, and all data points lie perfectly on a straight line with a negative slope.

 • r = 0: Indicates no linear correlation.
 The variables do not exhibit a linear relationship.
-It is important to note that r = 0 does not necessarily mean there is no relationship, only that there is no linear relationship.
+Worth pointing out that r = 0 does not necessarily mean there is no relationship, only that there is no linear relationship.

 2. Strength of Correlation